 What is a kidney transplant?

-A kidney transplant is a surgery done to replace a diseased kidney with a healthy
+A kidney transplant is a surgery done to replace a diseased or injured kidney with

-kidney from a donor.
-The kidney may come from a deceased organ donor or from a living
+a healthy kidney from a donor.
+The kidney may come from a deceased organ donor or

-donor.
-Family members or others who are a good match may be able to donate one of
+from a living donor.
+Family members or others who are a good match may be able to

-their kidneys.
+donate 1 of their kidneys.
 This type of transplant is called a living transplant.
-People who donate

-a kidney can live healthy lives with one healthy kidney.
+People who donate a kidney can live healthy lives with 1 healthy kidney.

 A person getting a transplant most often gets just 1 kidney.
-In rare situations, he
+In rare situations, they

-or she may get 2 kidneys from a deceased donor.
-The diseased kidneys are usually left
+may get two kidneys from a deceased donor.
+The diseased kidneys are usually left in

-in place.
-The transplanted kidney is placed in the lower belly on the front side of
+place.
+The transplanted kidney is placed in the lower belly on the front side of the

 Why might I need a kidney transplant?